Deen (album)

 Deen is the debut studio album of Japanese rock band Deen.
 It was released on 14 September 1994 under recording label B-Gram Records.

-Deen was the first artist in the history of Japanese pop music to break the record for selling a million copies of a debut album and a debut single at the same time.
+Deen were the first band in the history of Japanese pop music to break the record for selling a million copies of a debut album and a debut single at the same time.

 Background

 Album includes singles released between 1993 and 1994.
 Omitted singles as Tsubsa wo Hirogete, is included instead in their first compilation album Singles+1.